Downed Trees In Your Yard or On Your Street: Is It The City's Responsibility To Clean Them Up?

 Michael has left tree limbs all across Greensboro.

 It can be frustrating and confusing.
 Do you have to clean it up yourself or is it the City's responsibility?
-The short answer is: it depends.
+It is 100% the responsibility of the City to clean up tree debris on the road or on the sidewalk.
+But if there is a downed tree on your yard or driveway, the City of Greensboro cannot go onto your personal property and remove an entire tree.
+But if you take steps to cut the tree into smaller limbs, the city can assist you in removing debris.

-The City of Greensboro says residents who have this problem should call the City's Contact Center starting Monday morning.
-The hours are 7 a.m. - 6 p.m.
+The City of Greensboro says residents who have this problem should call the City's Contact Center hours from 7 a.m. - 6 p.m.

 The number to call is 336-373-CITY (2489).
 Representatives will advise you on whether the city will remove/clean up the tree limbs, or if it’s the owner’s responsibility.